Master of Space

 Captain Michael: Yes, of course.
 My mother was a school teacher and my father was a Secretary of Defense for the United States government.
 It was hard for me growing up, especially in school.
 Kids can be so cruel, you know.
 Imagine how they teased when they learned that my father was only a mere secretary…

-Jonas: Thirty years ago, on a liberation mission to the planet Zeta4B during the Dragimian Occupations you were separated from your battalion.
+Jonas: Thirty years ago, on a liberation mission to the planet Zeta4B during the Dragimian Occupations, you were separated from your battalion.
 It was on this legendary mission that you stormed an enemy stronghold and single-handily defeated the evil Emperor Xanthok.
-Can you take us back to that moment and tell us what was going through your head…paint the picture for us, if you will.
+Can you take us back to that moment and tell us what was going through your head…paint the picture for us, if you will?

-Captain Michael: Wow…Okay…I haven’t grown so old that I’ve forgotten, I hope…Like you have already said, I was separated from my battalion on planet Zeta4B, following the trail of a couple of Dragimian foot soldiers.
-To my surprise, the trail led me right to their base where they stood at the gates.
+Captain Michael: Wow…Okay…I haven’t grown so old that I’ve forgotten I hope…Like you have already said, I was separated from my battalion on planet Zeta4B, following the trail of a couple of Dragimian foot soldiers.
+To my surprise, the trail led me right to their base where they stood sentry at the gates.
 Suddenly, I saw Emperor Xanthok exit the base and start a conversation with the two foot soldiers.
-I knew I had to act quick, for a chance to get that close to Xanthok were few and far between.
-Without thinking of my own personal safety, I selflessly leaped from my hiding spot and fired off two shots from my phaser, subduing the two guards.
-Then, I point my phaser to the Emperor and, looking him dead in his black eyes, said, “Long Live the New World!” before I fired off the shot that knocked him unconscious.
+I knew I had to act quickly, for a chance to get that close to Xanthok were few and far between.
+Without a thought of my own personal safety, I selflessly leaped from my hiding spot and fired off two shots from my phaser, subduing the two guards.
+Then, I pointed my phaser to the Emperor and, looking him dead in his black eyes, said, “Long Live the New World!” before I fired off the shot that knocked him unconscious.
 Soon after, my communications with base returned and my battalion was able to trace my location.
 And that is the story of how I defeated the Emperor.

 Jonas: Wow, incredible…I’m speechless.